 Cave of the Winds

-From the American side, you can get much closer to the water than you can from the Canadian side.
-On the American side they offer two popular tours.
-The Cave of the Winds allows you to climb a walkway right up next to the American Falls.
-I did not actually do this, but I have heard from those who have that the wind feels like you are in a category one hurricane when you are standing next to the falls.
+The Cave of the Winds tour can only be done from the American side of Niagara Falls.
+It allows guests to climb a walkway right up to the American Falls.
+The wind feels like you are in a category one hurricane when you are standing next to the falls.

 Maid of the Mist

 Maid of the Mist is a boat tour that takes you into the giant cloud of mist at the base of Horseshoe Falls.
 This is a must-do at Niagara Falls!
 The boat ride itself is about 22 minutes long.
 Young kids under the age of five are free.

 As with the Cave of the Winds tour, they give you a poncho that keeps your clothing dry.
 They also have smaller ones for children.

 From the American side, once you exit the Maid of the Mist tour, you can walk up a short staircase to stand next to the American Falls at no additional cost.

 It is a great photo opportunity, a quick climb, and if you aren’t going to do the Cave of the Winds tour, then this will be the closest you can actually stand to the falls.

 Maid of the Mist is truly the best way to experience this powerful wonder of water.
 Luckily, this tour is available from the American and Canadian sides.

 Jet Boat Tour